mustafaalberri/Weather-Journal-App-Online/README.md

 In order to run this project, you need to have a web browser installed.

 ## How to Run The App
-To run the app, either clone the repository into your coomputer and run 'index.html' file, or jus visit this [link].
+To run the app, either clone the repository into your coomputer and run 'index.html' file, or jus visit this [link](https://mustafaalberri.github.io/Weather-Journal-App-Online/).

 ## Technologies Used
 The technologies used in the creation of the app are: Javascript ES6, HTML, CSS, Node.js.